MimicTester1307/Ghana-Digital-Address-Route-Finder/README.md

 ## Update

 With the loss of the Heroku free tier offerings, the GhanaPostGPS API server is now offline.
 I will try to deploy my own instance when I have the time.
-Please view the article on my website to understand more details about how this application was built.
+Please view the article on my website (linked above) to understand more details about how this application was built.